Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 During the design process of Orchid, one of the discussions that frequently arose was about the usefulness of the `sudo` command.
 Vanilla OS is an immutable system, and any modifications should occur through Apx, VSO, or ABRoot (especially with Orchid).
 We questioned whether it was worth including a command like `sudo` in the distribution and what benefits its removal would bring.
 From our analysis and discussions we identified several advantages of removing the `sudo` command.

 By eliminating `sudo`, the risk of accidental or harmful operations performed by unauthorized entities would get reduced.
 Since Vanilla OS promotes a secure and stable environment, we are limiting privileged access to help preserve the system's integrity.
 The absence of `sudo` would encourage the adoption of a more structured approach to privilege management.
 Tools like Apx, VSO, and ABRoot offer specific mechanisms for system administration, allowing users to perform configuration and update operations securely and in a controlled manner.
-By removing sudo, the use of specialized tools will get promoted instead of relying on potentially misused commands.
-Additionally, utilities like systemd already allow for sudo-less management of units, and we can't think of any other use cases where sudo would be necessary.
+By removing `sudo`, the use of specialized tools will get encouraged instead of relying on potentially misused commands.
+Additionally, utilities like systemd already allow for sudo-less management of units, and we can't think of any other use cases where `sudo` would be necessary.

 For this reason we have chosen to go down this path and remove the `sudo` command.
 However, the `pkexec` command remains available, which is more suitable for a desktop environment.
 All your operations requiring root privileges will function the same, with the only difference is another command to invoke the root privileges, which does that in a safer manner than `sudo`.